 “We use this information to fulfil our legitimate interests, which are to analyse overall trends, administer our webpages, track users’ use of the webpages, help us improve our website(s)”

-Have a look at the VPN logging policies in Spain of the entire VPN brand.
+Have a look at the VPN logging policies of the entire VPN brand.

-No, despite charging a premium for their subscriptions in Spain, Avast VPN doesn’t come with an Ad-blocker.
+No, despite charging a premium for their subscriptions, Avast VPN doesn’t come with an Ad-blocker.
 Comparatively, Surfshark, which costs way less, offers a Clean Web feature that can block trackers, malware, and ads.

 Avast VPN Kill Switch Feature

 It is quite often the most ignored feature of a VPN.
 Some even consider it overkill.
 However, an efficient kill switch can do your online privacy a world of good.
-When I checked for the Kill Switch feature in our Avast Secureline VPN review Spain, I found that it does have this feature.
-It also works quite well too in Spain.
+When I checked for the Kill Switch feature in our review of Avast VPN in New Zealand, I found that it does have this feature.
+It also works quite well too.
 You can easily turn it off or on from the Security settings menu.

 Leaks – Does Avast VPN leak IP, DNS & WebRTC?

 Avast SecureLine VPN did NOT leak IP and DNS.
 It offers IP, WebRTC, and DNS leak protection.
 It passed the WebRTC test as well.
 I connected to an Israel server of Avast VPN and visited the IPLeak website to check for any leaks.

 If you see the IP address in the leak test, it is the same Virtual IP given to me by Avast VPN, as you can see in the picture below: